Going out at Night

 • Money exchange.
 You can exchange money at Marks and Spencers on Queen street or in the Post Office which is located on St Aldates.
 There are several other options on Cornmarket Street.

 Oxford has very good bus links around the city.
 Key Cards, which can be used on Oxford Bus Company buses, and can be purchased online or from Debenhams on George Street.
 You can buy multiple trips or a card for a fixed period.
 One week costs approximately £15 and one month is approximately £48.

-There are car parks located near the school, but these can be quite expensive.
+There are car parks near the centre of Oxford, but these can be quite expensive.
 If you have a car, we recommend using the Park and Ride Bus services, which allow you to park your car on the edge of Oxford and take a bus into the centre.
-Ask us if you need more information about these.

 there are different types of taxi.